riscv-boom/riscv-boom/docs/sections/LoadStoreUnit/lsu.rst

 memory or if the data was forwarded from an older store.
 In either case, a memory ordering failure has occurred.

-See Figure [fig:lsu] for more information about the Load/Store Unit.
+See :numref:`lsu` for more information about the Load/Store Unit.

 ..
 [1]
    When I refer to the *Store Queue*, I really mean both the SAQ and